Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Ambiguities in dataset definitions

 \section{Ambiguities in dataset definitions}

 As previously mentioned, the origins and reported sizes of $V$ (used in \cite{bruehl2025transients}) and its subsets $V^{\prime}$ and $V^{\prime\prime}$, used for key calculations in \cite{villarroel2025aligned}, are inconsistent in \cite{villarroel2025aligned}.
+We raise this issue because this makes replication extremely difficult.
 We have listed some of these inconsistent statements here:

 \begin{itemize}